mohitg11/TS65AVR/README.md

-# TS65 - ARM Based
+# TS65 - AVR Based
-The Split 65% Keyboard - ARM Based
+The Split 65% Keyboard - AVR Based

 This is a custom 65% style keyboard that is split in the middle to provide a more ergonomic option whilst not being drastically different from the standard stagger used on keyboards